Week 10 Mapbox Basemap

 - Select Classic template.

-- Select the Monochrome style.
+- Select the Default style.

 - Choose a base variation.These colors can be adjusted later.

-- Click Customize Monochrome.
+- Click Customize Defaulte.

 Once you're in, have a play around with different styles and have some fun - change some fonts, and see if you can establish a different color scheme based on our lectures last week.